shakedzy/pycharles/README.md

 Basic parameters:
 * `population`: The population which needs to evolve.
 Each subject (or element) in the population is represented as a sequence of values
-* `all_values`: A sequence of all the possible values (genes) allowed in each subject of the population
+* `all_values`: All the possible values (genes) allowed in each subject of the population.
+This can either be a `list`, in which case all values are drawn from the same pool, or a `dict`, where the keys are integers representing the indices of the values of the subject, and the values are `list`s representing the unique pools for each index.
 * `strength_function`: A function that accepts a subject of the population and determines its strength, in the range of [0, inf], the higher the strength is, the closer the subject is to the desired state